lainq/vinit/README.md

 ## Setup
 How to setup vinit on your local system
-- Windows
-  Windows users can download the vinit executablew from the releases or build the vinit source with the `windows-build.ps1` powershell script.
+- Windows users can download the vinit executablew from the releases or build the vinit source with the [`windows-build.ps1`](https://github.com/pranavbaburaj/vinit/releases/download/1.0.1/windows-build.ps1) powershell script.
-- Linux
-  Linux users can use the `linux-build.sh` file in the releases.
+- Linux users can use the [`linux-build.sh`](https://github.com/pranavbaburaj/vinit/releases/download/1.0.1/linux-build.sh) file in the releases.

 ##  How to use it?
 ```sh